microsoft/AzureTRE/docs/tre-templates/workspace-services/ohdsi.md

 one example would be to to deploy a private endpoint for the CDM data source in the workspace's VNet as part of a custom workspace template.

 ## Setting up a CDM data source
+Currently the only CDM data source supported by the workspace service is Azure Synapse.

 If you already have an OMOP CDM data source, then all you have to do is to configure the network as described in the [networking configuration](#networking-configuration) section.

 If you're data is in a different format, you can read [here](https://ohdsi.github.io/TheBookOfOhdsi/ExtractTransformLoad.html) how to set up the ETL process to convert your medical data to OMOP format.

+If you're new to OHDSI and would like to see a working data set with sample OMOP data, you can checkout the [OHDSI on Azure](https://github.com/microsoft/OHDSIonAzure) repository for a quick start.